Find flights

 Baggage policy and fees

 Since Cathay flies exclusively international flights, the airline’s baggage policy is pretty generous.
 The airline’s checked baggage allowance depends on the specific flight route and class of travel.
-However, even economy passengers on most flights can check two bags free of charge (this includes between London and Hong Kong, though passengers flying from Manchester will need to pay an additional fee if they need an extra checked bag).
+However, even Economy passengers on most flights can check in two bags free of charge (including those between the UK and Hong Kong).
+However, passengers on Economy Light fares are restricted to one checked bag.

 Check-in

-In Hong Kong, Cathay Pacific has several distinct areas for checking in, separated by economy, premium economy, business, and first-class passengers (and relevant status holders).
-There are numerous self-service kiosks in addition to traditional check-in desks.
+In Hong Kong, Cathay Pacific has distinct check-in areas for Economy, Premium Economy, Business, and First Class passengers (and status holders).
+You’ll find plenty of self-service kiosks where you can print boarding passes and baggage tags, followed by self-service bag drop facilities, in addition to traditional check-in desks.
 Hong Kong’s international airport is open, airy, and easy to navigate.
-I’ve also never had to wait longer than a few minutes for security in my dozens of experiences passing through.
+I’ve also never had to wait longer than a few minutes to get through security during my many trips through this airport.

 Lounges